davesmeghead/visonic/README.md

 - "alarm_control_panel" badge so you can arm and disarm the alarm (only in powerlink mode)

 ### The configuration.yaml file
-This is an example from my configuration.yaml files
+This is an example from my configuration.yaml file:
 ```
 visonic:
   device: